https://symposiumvitamindeffectoflight.jimdofree.com

 R. Mahtani (Pune, India)

-Daily oral vitamin Din the management of psoriasis: A case series.
+Daily oral vitamin D3 in the management of psoriasis: A case series.

 Marcus O.W.
 Grimm (Homburg, Germany)